collinhalliday/techdegree-project-7/readme.md

 ## Installation:

-With npm and node.js installed on your computer, use `npm install` to download all of the project's dependencies.
+With npm and node.js installed on your computer and the project files downloaded, use `npm install` to download all of the project's dependencies.

 ## Usage:

-Once the project's dependencies are installed, the user must have an existing Twitter account, and through that account, the user must create a Twitter application [here](https://apps.twitter.com) Through this process, the user will generate keys and access tokens that must be placed in a config.js file in the project's root directory.
+Once the project's dependencies are installed, the user must have an existing Twitter account, and through that account, the user must create a Twitter application [here](https://apps.twitter.com).
+Through this process, the user will generate keys and access tokens that must be placed in a config.js file in the project's root directory.
 The format for placement of the keys and access tokens is as follows:

 ```
 module.exports = {